 We have a substantial amount of indebtedness.
-During the second quarter of fiscal 2023, we entered into the following arrangements: (i) on August 10, 2022, we borrowed \$250.0 million in a senior secured term loan facility (the "Term Loan") under the Credit Agreement entered into on August 3, 2022, which term loans will mature on August 3, 2027 and initially bear interest at an annual rate equal to the Term SOFR (which will be subject to a floor of 1.00% and a credit spread adjustment of 0.10%), plus a margin of 6.50%; and (ii) on August 11, 2022, we issued approximately \$201.9 million aggregate principal amount of 4.00% per annum, payable semi-annually in arrears on February 1 and August 1 of each year, commencing on February 1, 2028, and will mature on February 1, 2028, unless earlier converted, redemed or repurchased, pursuant to the indenture for the 2028 Notes.
+During the second quarter of fiscal 2023, we entered into the following arrangements: (i) on August 10, 2022, we borrowed \$250.0 million in a senior secured term loan facility (the "Term Loan") under the Credit Agreement entered into on August 3, 2022, which term loans will mature on August 3, 2027 and initially bear interest at an annual rate equal to the Term SOFR (which will be subject to a floor of 1.00% and a credit spread adjustment of 0.10%), plus a margin of 6.50%; and (ii) on August 11, 2022, we issued approximately \$201.9 million aggregate principal amount of 4.00% convertible senior notes due February 1, 2028 (the "2028 Notes"), which bear interest at a rate of 4.00% per annum, payable semi-annually in arrears on February 1 and August 1 of each year, commencing on February 1, 2023, and will mature on February 1, 2028, unless earlier converted, redeemed or repurchased, pursuant to the indenture for the 2028 Notes.

-- Our substantial indebtedness could have important consequences that could have a material adverse effect on our business, financial condition and results of operations, including the following: - requiring us to comply with restrictive covenants in our senior secured debt facility, which limits the manner in which we conduct our business, and which obligations under the Credit Agreement are guaranteed by our wholly-owned subsidiaries.
-For example, our Credit Agreement contains a minimum adjusted cash Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) financial covenant, a minimum liquidity covenant and a maximum secured leverage ratio financial covenant and contains affirmative and negative covenants customary for transactions of this type, including limitations with respect to indebtedness, liens, investments, dividends, disposition of assets, change in business, and transactions with affiliates; - making it more difficult for us to satisfy our obligations with respect to our indebtedness; requiring us to dedicate a substantial portion of our cash flow from operations to debt service payments on our debt, which reduces the funds available for working capital, capital expenditures, accuisitions and other general corporate purposes; - limiting our flexibility in planning for, or reacting to, changes in the industry in which we operate; - placing us at a competitive disadvantage compared to any of our less-leveraged competitors; - increasing our vulnerability to both general and industry-specific adverse economic conditions; and - limiting our ability to obtain additional debt or equity financing to fund future working capital, capital expenditures, acquisitions or other general corporate requirements and increasing our cost of borrowing.
+Our substantial indebtedness could have important consequences that could have a material adverse effect on our business, financial condition and results of operations, including the following:

+- requiring us to comply with restrictive covenants in our senior secured debt facility, which limits the manner in which we conduct our business, and which obligations under the Credit Agreement are guaranteed by our wholly-owned subsidiaries.
+For example, our Credit Agreement contains a minimum adjusted cash Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) financial covenant, a minimum liquidity covenant and a maximum secured leverage ratio financial covenant and contains affirmative and negative covenants customary for transactions of this type, including limitations with respect to indebtedness, liens, investments, dividends, disposition of assets, change in business, and transactions with affiliates; - making it more difficult for us to satisfy our obligations with respect to our indebtedness; - requiring us to dedicate a substantial portion of our cash flow from operations to debt service payments on our debt, which reduces the funds available for working capital, capital expenditures, acquisitions and other general corporate purposes; - limiting our flexibility in planning for, or reacting to, changes in the industry in which we operate; - placing us at a competitive disadvantage compared to any of our less-leveraged competitors: - · increasing our vulnerability to both general and industry-specific adverse economic conditions; and - limiting our ability to obtain additional debt or equity financing to fund future working capital, capital expenditures, acquisitions or other general corporate requirements and increasing our cost of borrowing.